Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/aws/quickstart-msk/README.md

 - _producer_:
    - Update of the parameter `--bootstrap-servers` to the environment variable `bootstrap_server`
+   - Reference to the AWS shared credential files for configuring the authentication to MSK

+- _configs_:

-   - Provisioning of the `producer.properties` configuration file to enable the AWS IAM for authentication:
+   - Provisioning of the `producer.properties` configuration file to enable the AWS IAM for authentication for the _producer_ service:

      ```yaml
      # Configure AWS_MSK_IAM mechanism